 What is FLSTP?

-FLSTP (pronounced full stop) is an acronym for a pair of phenomena:
+FLSTP (pronounced full stop) is an acronym for a pair of phenomena which may happen when people meet:

 Fastest / Loudest